emilydaykin/Holistars-Client/README.md

         return cities_urls_to_scrape
 ```

-Since we had to calculate the average of the reviews ratings for every city, and in turn every review rating is the average of three ratings (food, weather and culture) I used the `@property` decorator in the Review model, that allows to access computed values as properties, so that in the frontend we wouldn’t have to use a nested loop (_the horror… the horror…_) in the reducer function that calculates the average rating of the reviews for a city (Marco)
+Since we had to calculate the average of the reviews' ratings for every city, and in turn every review rating is the average of three ratings (food, weather and culture), I used the **`@property` decorator in the Review model**, that allows access to computed values as properties, so that in the frontend we wouldn’t have to use a nested loop (_the horror… the horror…_) in the reducer function that calculates the average rating of the reviews for a city (Marco)

 ```
 @property